OpenFUSIONToolkit/OpenFUSIONToolkit/README.md

 Contributing
 -----------

-Guidance on contributing to the toolkit is in progress and will be included shortly (see [Issue #1](https://github.com/hansec/OpenFUSIONToolkit/issues/1))
+See [CONTRIBUTING.md](https://github.com/hansec/OpenFUSIONToolkit/blob/main/CONTRIBUTING.md) for information on how to contribute.

 Copyright